shubhank-saxena/flowerClassification/README.md

 <div align="center">
-flowerClassification
+<h1>flowerClassification</h1>
 </div>
 This project is my introductory project to the world of Deep Learning.
 I trained an image classifier to recognize different species of flowers.
-I used [Maria-Elena Nilsback and Andrew Zisserman's dataset of 102 flower categories](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) for training.
+I used ["Maria-Elena Nilsback and Andrew Zisserman's dataset of 102 flower categories"](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) for training.
 The flowers chosen to be flower commonly occuring in the United Kingdom.
 Each class consists of between 40 and 258 images.<br/>

 I used [VGG](https://arxiv.org/abs/1409.1556) as my pre-trained model for feature extraction and the following structure is of the classifier model layers on top of it